utkarsh-1602/strivers-a2z-dsa-sheet/LinkedList/Readme.md

 - **Dynamic Memory Allocation**: Dynamic memory allocation relies on linked lists to manage and allocate memory blocks efficiently.
 - **Web Browser** is one important application of Linked List.

+# Types of Linked Lists

+1. Singly Linked Lists
+In a singly linked list, each node points to the next node in the sequence.
+Traversal is straightforward but limited to moving in one direction, from the head to the tail.

+2. Doubly Linked Lists
+In this each node points to both the next node and the previous node, thus allowing it for bidirectional connectivity.

+3. Circular Linked Lists
+In a circular linked list, the last node points back to the head node, forming a closed loop.